 One of the villas, Sambu, functions more as a bush home intended for families or groups of friends.
 This villa is purpose built and designed for a couple who want space and seclusion or for parents who require their children under the same roof, but with adequate space and privacy.
 It has two bedrooms under one roof and one swimming pool.
 Each bedroom has its own spacious en-suite bathroom, complete with an indoor and outdoor shower, "star bed" and sundowner viewing deck.

 Activities at Ol Donyo Lodge

 Our proximity to Amboseli National Park gives the opportunity for full day excursions to the park.
 Guests depart the lodge after breakfast for a leisurely drive across the plains and through small villages.
-We usually arrive at the park in the mid-morning and depart in the mid-afternoon.
+We usually arrive at the park in the mid-morning and depart in the mid-afternoon (with a picnic lunch and a full selection of drinks).
 We have selected this time of day as it coincides with the time when the guests from the other nearby larger lodges are on siesta, and vehicle density is at its lowest.
 This is also the time when the elephant and plains game congregate around the waterways and marshes in high density.
 This excursion can only be guaranteed in advance, please book it at the time of reservation and is subject to additional cost.

 This is a good opportunity to exercise but also another way of viewing the landscape and wildlife in the area.
 We recommend cycling during the cooler hours of the day, either in the early morning or late afternoon.
 Cycling usually takes place on the plains heading toward the kopje or el Mau.